 Stage 2 – Challenge

-If access continues to be refused, you may wish to show the person relevant guidance maybe give them a printout or get them to read it from your phone.
-Be clear about who wrote the guidance and why they are authoritative.
+If access continues to be refused, you may wish to show the person relevant guidance.
+You may carry a printout or have it quickly accessible in your smartphone to show them.
+Be clear who wrote the guidance and why they are authoritative.

 If access is still refused, start to ask anyone you are dealing with for their name(s) and role(s).
-Take your time to capture this information by writing it down, or recording a note on your phone.
-This can make staff feel more directly accountable for their words and actions.
-If name and role information is refused, consider recording other information as covered in our ‘gathering information‘ page, as you may need it later.
+Take your time to very obviously capture this information by writing it down, or recording a note on your phone.
+This can make staff feel more directly accountable for their words and actions which they legally are (especially if they are going against company policy or training).
+If name and role information is refused, consider recording other information such as what the person looked like, hairstyle, apparent gender and ethnicity, where they were located as that may help identify them later.
+There is more about this on our ‘gathering information‘ page.

 Stage 3 – Escalation

-You can be clear and firm that if you do not receive an acceptable outcome that you will follow up with a post-incident complaint and be naming individual staff members.
+You can be clear and firm that if you do not receive an acceptable outcome that you will follow up with a post-incident complaint and be naming and describing individual staff members in that.

-If no manager is available, or the manager is not any more helpful, then this is probably the point where you have to accept you are not going to get the outcome at this time.
+If no manager is available, or the manager is not any more helpful, then this is probably the point where you have to accept you are not going to get your desired outcome at this time.
 Your focus may need to switch to gathering evidence for a post-incident complaint.